sacurran/EtsySubmit/README.md

 *Server* Express | Axios

-## Where is the code that Stephanie wrote?
+## Where is the assignement code?

-Search for the string `//Stephanie Curran Code`
+Search for the string `//Stephanie Curran Code` to find all the files relevant to the assignment.